kev-kev/restaurant-lp/README.md

 # Restaurant LP

 Welcome to Restaurant LP!
-This is a single page application (SPA) that serves as a landing page for a fictional restaurant.
+This is a site that serves as a landing page for a fictional restaurant.

 ## Features